edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 FastAPI
 =======

-:edb-alt-title: Building a REST API with EdgeDB and FastAPI
+:edb-alt-title: Building a REST API with Gel and FastAPI

 Because FastAPI encourages and facilitates strong typing, it's a natural pairing with EdgeDB.
 Our Python code generation generates not only typed